houseagency/certbot-route53/README.md

   for Letsencrypt validation.
 * Will only renew your certs if they are due for renewal, so you can run the script in a daily cronjob.
-* Can upload certs to Amazon S3.
+* Handles multiple certs for domains on multiple AWS accounts.
 * Dockerized.

 Dependencies